Alstonia scholaris: Distribution and habitat

-Alstonia scholaris is the state tree of West Bengal, India, where it is called Chhatim tree.

 Toxicity

 This is a toxic plant.
 At high doses, an extract of the plant exhibited marked damage to all the major organs of the body in both rats and mice.
 The toxicity appears to depend on the plant organ studied, as well as the season it is harvested, with the bark collected in the monsoon season being the least toxic, and bark in the summer the most.
 Intraperitoneal administration is much more toxic than oral.
 Rats were more susceptible to the poison than mice, and pure-bred mice strains were more susceptible than crossbred.
-The toxic effects may be due to the echitamine content of the bark, an alkaloid.
+The toxic effects may be due to the alkaloid echitamine in the bark.